Siegel+Gale launches the 7th annual Global Brand Simplicity Index.

 What’s the value of simplicity for the world’s leading brands?
 Each year we set out to answer exactly that.

 What do we mean by simple?
 Simplicity lies at the intersection of remarkably clear and unexpectedly fresh experiences.
 Brands that deliver clear, human and useful experiences—win.
 The 2017 results are in.

 From the tens-of-thousands of consumers we surveyed across the globe, we’ve learned that simplicity inspires people to spend more, drives brand loyalty, motivates employees to deliver on the brand promise—and ultimately drives financial gain for companies that embrace it.

-The 2017 study, based on an online survey of more than 14,000 respondents across nine countries, ranks 857 brands on their perceived simplicity.
+The 2017 study, based on an online survey of more than 14,000 respondents across nine countries, ranks 857 brands on their perceived simplicity in branding.

 - Simplicity earns a premium: 64 percent of consumers are willing to pay more for simpler experiences.

 - Simplicity builds loyalty: 61 percent of consumers are more likely to recommend a brand because it’s simple.